 When mountains connect cultures

-Muscat: The mountainous topography of the Sultanate, which has been featured in international travelogues and pulled orophiles from across the planet is truly a strong connector of cultures of nations that share similar landscape.
+The mountainous topography of the Sultanate, which has been featured in international travelogues and pulled orophiles from across the planet, is truly a strong connector of cultures of nations that share similar landscape.

 Be it snowy mammoths of the west or the rocky wilderness of the Middle East or the greeny heights of Asia, there are some common features and sharp resemblances of cultures of people living on the heights or at the foothills that bind them together.

-“Mountains are not just a décor, their powerful presence shape the minds and aspirations of the people living there.
-And their sometimes harsh environment requires, as nature in general, due respect,” avers Ambassador Balz Abplanalp, the Swiss diplomatic representative to the Sultanate.
+“Mountains are not just a décor, their powerful presence shapes the minds and aspirations of the people living there,” avers Ambassador Balz Abplanalp, the Swiss diplomatic representative to the Sultanate.

-To celebrate and to pay due respects to the key role played by mountains in shaping the culture and livelihood of a populace on the occasion of the International Mountain Day, the Embassy of Switzerland in Oman has prepared two projects.
+To celebrate and to pay due respects to the key role played by mountains in shaping the cultures and providing livelihood of a populace on the occasion of the International Mountain Day on December 11, the Embassy of Switzerland in Oman has prepared two projects.

 “We have produced a short film, presenting a mountain farmer in Oman and a family farming in Switzerland.
 We asked them both the same questions.”

-The film shows Al Azhari Zaif Mohammed al Zakwani from Jebel Akhdhar as well as Ueli and Christine Erb from Switzerland, mountain farmers who have shared their experience on living and making a living in the mountains.
+The film shows Al Azhari bin Saif bin Mohammed al Zakwani from Jabal Al Akhdhar as well as Ueli and Christine Erb from Switzerland, mountain farmers who have shared their experience on living and making a living in the mountains.
 While they have a different cultural background, their experiences and their views on farming in the mountains are surprisingly similar.

 They were asked what the mountains do mean to them, how they did shape their identity, how farming in the mountains is different from farming in the plains, and how they see the future of mountain farming.